One of the first Twisted mail issue tickets I tackled involved what seemed to

 test which used the monkeypatched version might not reflect the behavior of

-the real version of willRelay
+the real version of willRelay.

 I got some great advice about how to approach this problem and unit testing in